3. CRC-Networking Workshop

 • Turnbull (Newcastle University): “Prominence in Lexical Networks”

-• Pregla, Lissón, Vasishth, Burchert & Stadie (CRC 1287): “Sentence comprehension difficulty in language impaired and unimpaired adults in German: Implications for surprisal and adaptation accounts”
+• Pregla, Lissón, Vasishth, Burchert & Stadie (SFB 1287): “Sentence comprehension difficulty in language impaired and unimpaired adults in German: Implications for surprisal and adaptation accounts”

-• Höhle & Gafos (CRC 1287): “Reflections of entropy and surprisal in infants‘ looking times”
+• Höhle & Gafos (SFB 1287): “Reflections of entropy and surprisal in infants‘ looking times”

-• Yuen, Ibrahim, Andreeva & Möbius (CRC 1102): “Effects of Surprisal and Boundary Strength”
+• Yuen, Ibrahim, Andreeva & Möbius (SFB 1102): “Effects of Surprisal and Boundary Strength”